mguryeva/api-docs/whitepapers/cyber•Chain.md

 After an owner is able to mutate this link pointer to another /ipfs piece of data.
 This gives us another important properties for advanced search engine:

 _Fast Discovery_.
-Publishing is visible in DHT and can be nearly instantly visible for all participants across distributed network without necessity to continuously send, receive and process HTTP requests.
+This property free search engine from rescanning work significantly reducing resources necessary for keeping index fresh.
+Workflow of conventional search index is straightforward: web crawler fetch a page, than follow up links, fetch the following pages and so on.
+After some loops web crawler is able to get virtually all links in existence.
+Information contained in webpages is mutable.
+Thus search engine should decide than and how to fetch indexed links for new versions of documents.
+As webpages are loosely structured than it should somehow filter all the noise.
+In our case publishing is visible in DHT and can be nearly instantly visible for all participants across distributed network without necessity to continuously send, receive and process HTTP requests.
 Average request is about 800 bytes long, so do every response [HTTP].
-This overhead goes thought the wire every time search engine want to know freshness of the web page.
+This overhead goes thought the wire every time search engine want to know freshness of the web page and than if the page is new it should crawl all new page even if 1 bit has been changed.
 Interestingly, though HTTP/2 bring new awesome features it is still rely on the plain old location based addressing and ancient DNS, thus this cannot be faster by design.
 In our case we need sniff changes in DHT to know all news from a network.
 Currently this is about 100kb/minute though IPFS network is quite small.
 There is estimation [QGTC] that about 10% of Internet traffic consumption has been made by Google crawlers.
-It easy to imaging how much overhead can be eliminated across entire Planet.
+It easy to imaging how much overhead can be eliminated across the entire Planet.

 _Flexibility_.
 Search results can be not ugly static snippets from 20 century but small dynamic programs _owned_ by creators.
 It is hard to overestimate this idea.
 We will cover this topic further.

 _No Middleman_.
 Search engine should not rely on a DNS middleman and can communicate directly with resource creators.

 Ok.
 Now we understand that we have a usable way to store, reach and mutate the data across the globe.
-But what about ability to *comprehend* what data is behind this meaningless hashes?
-Interplanetary File System use a novel multihash, multicodec, multiformat, multibase [https://github.com/ipld/cid#cidv1] formats for Interplanetary Linked Data (its not a joke either).
+But what about ability to _comprehend_ what data is behind this meaningless hashes?
+Interplanetary File System use a novel multihash, multicodec, multiformat, multibase [<https://github.com/ipld/cid#cidv1>] formats for Interplanetary Linked Data (its not a joke either).
 IPLD is a project aims to define CID that being used across IFPS network.
 Content IDentifier or CID is a self-describing content-addressed identifier.
 That crates enormous opportunity for optimization.
-Imagine a 32 byte link can contain everything to _independently_ understand how to reach a piece of data and how to interpret it.
+Imagine a 32 byte link can contain everything to _independently_ understand how to reach a piece of data and how to programmatically interpret it.
 Finally CID is the thing which make simplistic design of our proposed search engine possible in a consensus computer.

 A nice property is that CID are based on well known cryptography so we don't need to rely on IPFS if something better came.
-Either the same addresses can be used to exchange piece of data in different peer-to-peer network.
+The same addresses can be used to exchange piece of data in different peer-to-peer network.
 Though this don't solve a problem of extensibility.
-Every CID that has been write to an index should contain a first tag CID-1.
+Every CID that has been write to an index should contain a first tag CID-v1\.
 Thus if something better came we can extend it.

 But now IPFS is a perfect design choice with huge momentum across academia, open source engineering community and (the most important) blockchain engineering teams.
 It is our belief that it should lay as foundation for the next generation search engine.
 Everything is perfectly linkable (MerkleDAG), fast (DHT), accessible (BitSwap) and comprehendible (IPLD) and no single point of failure.
 IPFS is a protocol and it can be more useful with a good search engine specifically designed to it.
 Its possible to compute a pagerank for the whole MerkleDAG.
 But there are two problems with it:

 - Amount of links in MerkleDAG grow O(n^2).
 That is not either conventional web pages where 20-100 links per page.
 For one file 1 Mb in size can be thousands of links.
 Once the network starts to take of complexity inevitably increase.
 - Even if we address some algorithm to extracts relevances from this links we should address even more algorithms to extract a meaning.